RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/README.md

 -----------------------------------------------------------------------
-First I made sweep and knob circuits to understand more how to dell with one servo motor.
+<code style=" color : yellow ">First I made sweep and knob circuits to understand more how to dell with one servo motor.</code>

 ### Sweep circuit:
 Hardware Required: